-OBLIGATIONS OF EACH TENURING UNIT FOR POLICIES ON ANNUAL PERFORMANCE REVIEW, THIRD-YEAR REVIEW AND POST-TENURE REVIEW
+OBLIGATIONS OF EACH TENURING UNIT FOR POLICIES ON ANNUAL PERFORMANCE REVIEW, TENURE PROGRESS REVIEW AND POST-TENURE REVIEW

-Each tenuring unit must adopt procedures and standards for:
+Each tenuring unit must adopt standards and procedures, including a published calendar of unit deadlines for:

-1. An annual written performance review for all tenure track faculty.

-- 2. A third-year review for all untenured faculty, regardless of rank. - 3.
+- 1. An annual written performance review for all tenure track faculty. - 2.
+A tenure progress review for all untenured faculty, regardless of rank. - 3.
 A post-tenure review for all tenured faculty, regardless of rank.
 A post-tenure review for all tenured faculty in administrative positions by their immediate supervisors.
 Unit chairs will be evaluated by their immediate supervisors in consultation with their units.
-Written copies of all annual performance reviews, third year reviews, post-tenure reviews and development plans (see Section 5 of "Outcomes in Annual Performance Review and Post-Tenure Review") will be given to the faculty member who is reviewed and will be permanently retained by the office of the department chair and the office of the dean.
+Written copies of all annual performance reviews, tenure progress reviews, post-tenure reviews and development plans (see Section 5 of "Outcomes in Annual Performance Review and Post-Tenure Review") will be given to the faculty member who is reviewed and will be permanently retained by the office of the department chair and the office of the dean.
 Copies of unsatisfactory post-tenure reviews and the associated development plans will also be sent to the provost.